brainrake/lifty/post.md

 ## Simple Controller

-We'll start with a very simple controller that has one call button on every floor and destination buttons for each floor in every lift.
+We'll start with a very simple controller, like the ones found in old apartment buildings with few floors.
+There is one call button on every floor and destination buttons for each floor in every lift.
 A lift can only be called if one is on standby, and the closest one will come.
 A lift can only be started if it is not currently moving.
 Otherwise, commands are ignored.

 We add some synonyms to make type signatures clearer.